jcalpickard/jcalpickard.github.io/compost/about.md

 > Scrap/bruck[^1] → Tinkering[^2] → Roughing out[^3] → Moulding[^4] → Detailing[^5]

 A rich personal compost.
+All of the rhizomes.
 Umami flavours.
 Diverse sources and perspectives as fertile ground.
-All of the rhizomes.
-Multiple entry points and pathways, no prescribed journeys.
+Multiple entry points, no prescribed journeys.
 Feedback and contributions welcome.

 [^1]: Gathering raw materials and inspiration